 While Jobenomics addresses big business and government employment trends, its principal focus is on highly-scalable small and self-employed businesses that employ the vast majority of Americans.
-Johenomics has six state and city initiative employ the vast majority of Americans.
-Jobenomics has six state and city initiatives that are led by local leaders to mass-produce highly-scalable small businesses and jobs in their respective communities.
+Jobenomics has a dozen state and city initiatives that are led by local leaders to mass-produce highly-scalable small businesses and jobs in their respective communities.
 To accelerate small business creation, Jobenomics is working with community leaders to identify local community initiatives and the implementation of community-based business generators to mass-produce microbusinesses and to provide workforce skills-based training and certification programs.